Mary Burger: Personal life

 Mary Burger's husband Kerry died in 2023.
-Mary Burger still lives in Pauls Valley, Oklahoma, where she trains horses for futurity racing.
+Burger still lives in Pauls Valley, Oklahoma, where she trains horses for futurity racing.
 She lives on 28 acres.
 The family also own a B&B Machine Shop near by.
 Her son Joey is married to P.J.
-Burger, who is Mary's traveling partner.
+Burger, who was Mary's traveling partner.
 Joey and P.J. have a daughter who competes in the National Little Britches Rodeo Association.
 Burger's favorite rodeos are the Woodward Elks Rodeo in Woodward, Oklahoma, and the Houston Livestock Show and Rodeo in Houston, Texas.
 Burger trained her barrel horses, such as Fred and Mo, with a pole bending pattern and without any arena fences.
 "I want them automatic," she said.
-"I want them using that inside back leg and for it all to be very fluid.
-And I go with them.
+"I want them using that inside back leg and for it all to be very fluid, And I go with them.
 It's not just 'drag and pull.'"

+Honors

+In 2017, Mary Burger was inducted into the National Cowgirl Museum and Hall of Fame.

+In 2026, she was inducted into the ProRodeo Hall of Fame.